laurent22/joplin/BUILD.md

 From `/CliClient`:
 - Run `npm install`
 - Then `build.sh`
-- Copy the translations to the build directory: `rsync -aP ../ReactNativeClient/locales/ build/locales/`
+- Copy the translations to the build directory: `rsync --delete -aP ../ReactNativeClient/locales/ build/locales/`
 - Run `run.sh` to start the application for testing.